sdm4fzi/prodsys/README.md

 pip install prodsys
 ```

-Please note that the package is only compatible with Python 3.11 or higher.
+Please note that prodsys is currently only fully compatible with Python 3.11.
+Other versions might cause some errors.

 ## Getting started